You are on our United Kingdom site

 Key Developments

-Other employment reforms beyond the Employment Rights Bill
+Other employment reforms beyond the ERA 2025

-• Some reforms are being delivered via existing powers, and non-legislative routes, such as changes to Minimum Wages.
+• Some reforms are being delivered via existing powers, and non-legislative routes, such as changes to National Minimum Wages.

 • Longer-term reforms (such as to worker and employment status) are also promised but the Government recognises that these will take longer to undertake and implement.